fafuzuoluo/AlphaPurify/README.md

 | 2024-01-01 09:31   | MSFT  | 378.9 | 90122  | -0.12 | -0.04 | 0.19 | 0.96 |
 | 2024-01-01 09:32   | MSFT  | 379.1 | 95433  | -0.08 | -0.03 | 0.20 | 0.97 |

+**p.s.
+Your DataFrame must include a time column, an asset identifier column, a price column, and your factor column to ensure proper usage.**

 ---

 ### 3.Creating reports